dfki-ric-underactuated-lab/torque_limited_simple_pendulum/sw/python/trajectory_optimization/iLQR/README.md

                                                               regu_init=100,
                                                               break_cost_redu=1e-6)

-The run_ilqr function needs as inputs
+The run_ilqr function has the inputs

-    - the number of timesteps to plan into the future (N)
+    - N: The number of timesteps to plan into the future
-    - an initial guess for the control sequence (optional)
+    - init_u_trj: Initial guess for the control sequence (optional)
-    - initial guess for the state space trajectory (optional)
+    - init_u_trj: Initial guess for the state space trajectory (optional)
-    - a maximum number of iterations of foward and backward passes to compute
+    - max_iter: Maximum number of iterations of forward and backward passes to compute
-    - a break cost at which the computation stops early
+    - break_cost_redu: Break cost at which the computation stops early

 Besides the state space trajectory x_trj and the control trajectory u_trj the calculation also returns the traces of the cost, regularization factor, the ratio of the cost reduction and the expected cost reduction and the cost reduction.